analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 ---

 Summary of [Yann LeCun's talk at Northeastern](https://www.youtube.com/watch?v=mViTAXCg1xQ):
-- He is critical of Large Language Models (LLMs), saying that without further improvements, the vast parameters and computational power will ultimately lead to failure.
+- He is critical of auto-regressive Large Language Models (LLMs), saying that without further improvements, the vast parameters and computational power will ultimately lead to failure.
+  - Key here is `auto-regressive`.
+Other LLMs, with updated architecture, doing planning, chain of thought, etc - these won't necessarily have this problem
-- He says LLMs are prone to numerous irreparable and uncontrollable hallucination errors, lacking reasoning and planning abilities.
+- He says auto-regressive LLMs are prone to numerous irreparable and uncontrollable hallucination errors, lacking reasoning and planning abilities.
-- While LLMs they may approximate certain aspects of the human brain's Broca/Wernicke language areas, they fall far short of true human intelligence.
+- While auto-regressive LLMs they may approximate certain aspects of the human brain's Broca/Wernicke language areas, they fall far short of true human intelligence.

 In terms of future AI development, LeCun puts forth several propositions.
 - He predicts that LLM-based ChatGPT will fade into obscurity within five years.